kevinkovalchik/RawQuant/README.md

 # RawQuant
-Python script for extracting scan meta data and quantification information from Thermo .raw files for MS experiments using isobaric labelling..
+Python script for extracting scan meta data and quantification information from Thermo .raw files for MS experiments using isobaric labelling.